-Alignment with the National and Provincial Plans and Link to BCMM Policies M Strategies, Sector Plan(s) and Policies amended by Act No. 58 of 1989, Act No. 46 of • Ener 1994 and Act No. 60 of 1995 • will b tricity master plan: is being reviewed.
-Try audit / Alternative energy strategy: this the included in the Master Plan Progress & Achievements 2023 to date Current State 9 Progress & Achievements 2023 to date Electrification (Infills and extensions) in various wards throughout the City R8, 000,000 Installation of 6 x High Mast lighting structures in various areas at a cost of R5, 000,000 Further upgrade in a phased approach of the 132 kV Electrical Network of Stafford, Stoneydrift, Woodbrooke and Progress, this includes the ordering of 6 x 40 Mva transformers - R50, 000,000 SCADA (AIR) in throughout the City.
+Concading of Work Monthly.
+Alignment with the National and Provincial Plans and Policies Link to BCMM Strategies, Sector Plan(s) and Policies Electricity Act, 1987 (Act No. 41 of 1987) as amended by Act No. 58 of 1989, Act No. 46 of 1994 and Act No. 60 of 1995 Progress & Achievements 2023 to date Electricity master plan: is being reviewed.
+Energy audit / Alternative energy strategy: this will be included in the Master Plan Current State Electrification (Infills and extensions) in various wards throughout the City R8, 000,000 Installation of 6 x High Mast lighting structures in various areas at a cost of R5, 000,000 Further upgrade in a phased approach of the 132 kV Electrical Network of Stafford, Stoneydrift, Woodbrooke and Progress, this includes the ordering of 6 x 40 Mva transformers - R50, 000,000 SCADA (4IR) in throughout the City.
 Installation of monitoring equipment for control and network visibility.
 Cost - R7, 100,000 MV & LV Network in throughout the City in numerous Wards, Replacement, refurbishment of Medium Voltage & Low Voltage lines.
-Cost - R15, 000,000 Buffald 000 cr square Metro 11 00 distribution of the City in numerous Wards, Replacement, refurbishment of Medium Voltage & Low Voltage lines.
-Cost - R15, 000,000 This side of the City in numerous Wards, Replacement, refurbishment of Medium Voltage & Low Voltage lines.
-Cost - R15, 000,000 This side of the City in NRS COst - R15, 000,000 other purposes.

-35.69% of the households with electricity for lighting and
+Cost - R15, 000,000 Electricity and Energy services mandate is to provide sustainable electricity and energy to all BCMM authorized electricity consumers in a reliable and safe manner.
+The license issued to BCMM requires the electricity department to comply with NRS 047 Quality of service and NRS 048 Quality of supply.
+To date all formal households in the BCMM license area have electricity connection.
+This includes more than 8000 informal dwellings which have been provided a basic supply of electricity.
+This service contributes to the achievement of the globally Connected City pillar of the Metro Growth and Development Strategy by ensuring adequate energy capacity for socioeconomic growth.
+Buffalo City Electricity Department supplies more than 140 000 customers in an area covering approximately 2 500 square kilometres.
+Electricity for the main supply to the Metro Region is purchased at mainly 132 000, 66 000 and 11 000 volts from 13 Eskom intake point.
+This is redistributed to all legal consumers within the urban edge.
+Our focus is to provide a safe, effective and efficient electrical supply service in accordance with legal and statutory requirements.
+The Metro had a total number of 6340 (2.33%) households with electricity for lighting and other purposes and a total number of 30 400 (11.9%) households did not use electricity.
+The region within Buffalo City with the highest number of households with electricity for lighting and other purposes is East London Sub-metro Region with 83 800 or a share of 35.69% of the households with electricity for lighting and other purposes.